Livestock Auction Sale Thursday, July 23, 2015 at 2:00 p.m.

 Q. Who handles the clerking and payments?

-A. Bank of America, Port Huron.
+A. Huntington Bank, Port Huron.

 Q. How do I transport the animal to the processing plant or livestock yard?